 School of Business

-- We are accredited by AACSB International; the premier accrediting agency for business programs in the world.
+The Wehle School of Business is accredited by AACSB International; the premier accrediting agency for business programs in the world.
 We have been accredited longer than any other private business school in Western New York.

-So I invite you to explore our website, speak with us over the phone or tour our campus to learn more about the Richard J. Wehle School of Business and what we have to offer.
+We invite you to explore our website, speak with us over the phone or tour our campus to learn more about the Richard J. Wehle School of Business and what we have to offer.

 The Richard J. Wehle School of Business develops business professionals to lead within their organizations, to excel in the globally competitive marketplace and to behave as ethically and socially responsible individuals.
 This is achieved through teaching excellence, intellectual vigor and community involvement in the Jesuit tradition.

 Click here for the School of Business Learning Goals and Objectives.